Apearson75/PhoneguyBot/README.md

 -aniwink -- don't even use it
 -meme -- sends a meme to the server
--league -- shows the first match of the premier league
+-league -- shows the first match of the premier league -topscorer -- shows the top scorer in a league
+-image -- gets an image from unsplash
 ```